A Blockchain App Architecture

 This implementation detail was skipped before instructing the application to load the right state of the application from its database, which includes the correct

 /store/board.
 It is important that the application is able to load a known state at any point in time.
-There could have been a crash or a restore of some sort that de-synchronized Tendermint and the application.
+There could have been a crash or a restore of some sort that de-synchronized CometBFT and the application.

 The application should work off the last state it has arrived at, in case the header has omitted the